IZZYOATH/corrade/README.md

 # corrade
-dont listen to what people say, but hear what oeoole say
+dont listen to what people say, but hear what people say